Phil-Holland/CNE-RAT/README.md

 **Step 2 (optional):** Edit the `.env` file, and set the contained environment variables for your needs.
 This step is not necessary if you are just running the application locally (i.e. not exposing over a network).

+- `CELERY_WORKERS`: set to the desired number of concurrently running background task queue workers.
 - `FLOWER_USER`: set to the desired username for the task queue management interface.
 - `FLOWER_PASSWORD`: set to the desired password for the task queue management interface.
 - `REDIS_PASSWORD`: set to the desired password for database access.